 How to Care for a Peacock Plant

-Enjoys high humidity between 50-60%.
+Peacock Plants enjoy high humidity, somewhere between 50-60%.
 This is one of the easiest to miss parts of Peacock Plant care.
-Spritz the leaves daily or set up a humidifier.
+Spritz the leaves daily or set up a humidifier to keep it happy.
 You can also set up a pebble tray with water and set them on to create adequate humidity levels.
 Bathrooms can be awesome for these plants since they don’t require direct light, as long as there are adequate windows.
 Brown, yellowing leaves can sometimes be a sign of lack of humidity, so keep an eye on your plant’s leaves.
 Peacock plants like medium moisture but not standing in water or soggy soil.
-Water with rainwater, filtered or bottled water at room temperature when they are partially dry.
-(They don’t like hard water.)
+Water with rainwater, filtered or bottled water at room temperature when they are partially dry (They don’t like hard water).
 Check all the way around the plant for moisture levels.
 Using a moisture meter may be helpful too.

 Each spring divide any overcrowded clumps of your indoor plant.
 Use an African Violet potting mix, or any mix that holds a fair amount of moisture.
-Depending on how big your plant has become, either propagate or replant in a bigger container each year.
+Depending on how big your plant has become, either propagate or replant in a bigger container each year or two.
 Normally increase the pot size by 1-2 inches in diameter.
 It is crucial to buy pots with drainage holes to prevent waterlogging and overwatering issues.

 To propagate, moisten the mix for planting.
 Gently lift the plant out of the container, and move the soil away from the roots.
 Observe where the joints attach to the stems.
 Gently pry and divide stems and root segments.
 Transplant into multiple pots, covering the roots as before.
 Enclose the new plantings in plastic bags and keep them in medium light.
 Remove the plastic bag when the roots are established.
 You may observe some leaf changes as it acclimates to its new environment.
 It may suffer some transplant shock depending on how tight the roots were intertwined together.
 Trim off any declining leaves as it regains its energy and gets rooted into the soil over time.